corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ```

 ### Import Snapshot

-Imports a snapshot from an external archive
+Imports a snapshot from an external archive.

 ```kotlin
 /**
  * Invoke the import snapshot flow to import transactions and attachments into the vault.